MicrosoftDocs/azure-management-docs/articles/azure-arc/system-center-virtual-machine-manager/remove-scvmm-from-azure-arc.md

 At this point, all your Arc-enabled SCVMM resources are removed from Azure.

-## 3. Remove Arc resource bridge related items in your VMM management server
+## 3. Remove Azure Arc resource bridge related items in your VMM management server

 During onboarding, to create a connection between your SCVMM management server and Azure, an Azure Arc resource bridge was deployed in your SCVMM managed environment.
-As the last step, you must delete the resource bridge VM and the VM template created during the onboarding.
+As the last step, you must delete the resource bridge VM and the VM template created during onboarding.

-You can find both the virtual machine and the template on the resource pool/cluster/host/cloud that you provided during [Azure Arc-enabled SCVMM onboarding](./quickstart-connect-system-center-virtual-machine-manager-to-arc.md).
+You can find both the virtual machine and the template on the *resource pool/cluster/host/cloud* that you provided during [Azure Arc-enabled SCVMM onboarding](./quickstart-connect-system-center-virtual-machine-manager-to-arc.md).

 ## Next steps